 Birmingham is a hot spot for craft beer, with more than a dozen local breweries, including Good People Brewing Company, the state's oldest and largest.
 Sample the Muchacho—a Mexican-style lager—or one of its IPAs, stouts, and other brews in its taproom, which overlooks downtown's Railroad's Park.
 From there, follow the Magic City Brewery tour, which includes Birmingham District Brewing Co., Ghost Train Brewing Company, and the the Lakeview District's TrimTrab Brewing Co., which doubles as a gallery for local artists.
 Or book the Birmingham Brewery Tour, a $65 guided excursion that stops at three local breweries and includes four 4-oz. samples at each location.

 Shop and Eat in Forest Park

 For some of the city's best shopping and eating, head to the historic neighborhood of Forest Park, located on the northern crest of the city's Red Mountain.
 Peek into eclectic shops that dot Clairmont Avenue, enjoy the verdant streets lined with stately homes, or stroll through one of the neighborhood's lush parks.
-Neighborhood must-visits include SHOPPE, a garden center and greenhouse located inside a 1920s bungalow, and Naked Art Gallery, which features the colorful work of painters, photographers, potters, and other local artists.
+Neighborhood must-visits include SHOPPE, a garden center and greenhouse located inside a 1920s bungalow, and its sister home goods store, GENERAL.
 If you work up an appetite while browsing, stop into the Rougraroux for Cajun cuisine like gumbo, boudin, po'boys and daiquiris.